- Facts to Know

 - Headaches aggravated by routine physical activity

-Health care professionals say that many women don't express the true extent of the pain they feel with migraine, perhaps because they're worried about "complaining" too much.
-One problem may be that many people with migraines think there is nothing that can be done.
-They may have watched their mother or grandmother suffer from migraines, and think they simply have to suffer, too, or resort to the often-ineffective treatments their older relatives used to cope with their migraines, despite significant advances in medication and treatment options available today.
+Health care professionals say that many women don't express the true extent of the pain they feel with migraine, perhaps because they worry about "complaining" too much.
+Another problem may be that many people with migraines think there is nothing that can be done.
+They may have watched their mother or grandmother suffer from migraines and think they simply must suffer, too.
+Or, they may be resigned to resorting to the often-ineffective treatments their older relatives used to cope with their migraines, despite significant advances in medication and treatment options available today.

 Patients commonly deal with a migraine by taking some kind of pain relief medication, lying in bed, struggling with nausea and vomiting and trying to minimize lights, noises and smells that can either trigger a migraine attack or make it worse.

-If you have migraines, it is important to develop a good relationship with your health care professional because the condition is recurrent.
-You can build an active partnership first by finding a health care professional with experience in treating migraine who understands that migraine is a biological disease.
+If you have migraines, it is important to develop a good relationship with your health care professional because the condition is usually recurrent.
+Start by finding a health care professional with experience in treating migraine who understands that migraine is a biological disease.

-Headache specialists also recommend looking for a health care professional who is willing to consider a variety of options for treatment, including over-the-counter and prescription medications, as well as lifestyle changes.
+Headache specialists also recommend looking for a health care professional who is willing to consider a variety of options for treatment, including over-the-counter and prescription medications, nonpharmacological treatments and lifestyle changes.